amoe/figshare-uploader/README.md

 in the default sheet will be treated as items to upload.
 (Multiple sheets in a workbook are not supported at this time.)

+### Supported item types

+The supported values for the "Item Type" field -- known as `defined_type` in API terms -- are Figure, Dataset, Media, Poster, Paper, and Fileset.
+Other values are not yet supported.

 ## Install

 Currently there's a .dmg file for Mac, a zip for windows (no installer), and